Mobility Scooters

 Backup service for your scooter

-All our scooters come with at least a one year Manufacturer’s Warranty - Invacare and TGA scooters come with either a two or three year warranty.
-We honour this with our own technicians in our own vans - no need to go through a third party or to send the scooter back to us.
+All our scooters come with at least a one-year Manufacturer’s Warranty - Invacare and TGA scooters come with either a two or three-year warranty.
+We honour this with our technicians in our vans - no need to go through a third party or send the scooter back to us.
 With coverage across London and the South East, we can get to you quickly should you experience a problem.
-Further to this, if your scooter was purchased from us, or you are hiring, we can provide a free of charge loan while yours undergoes repair.
+Further to this, if your scooter was purchased from us, or you are hiring, we can provide a free-of-charge loan while yours undergoes repair.

-We are appointed representatives for Fish Insurance, and are able to talk you through their range of Insurance, Breakdown Cover and Extended Warranty services.
+We are appointed representatives for Fish Insurance and can talk you through their range of Insurance, Breakdown Coverage and Extended Warranty services.

 If you are hiring from us, or leasing a scooter through the Motability scheme, it will be fully insured with breakdown cover included.

-Our full range of mobility scooters can be viewed on our products page, and the individual product listings contain in-depth descriptions of their features, as well as detailing product specifications and a number of pictures.
+Our full range of mobility scooters can be viewed on our products page, and the individual product listings contain in-depth descriptions of their features, as well as detailed product specifications and several pictures.